jrief/django-formset/docs/source/fieldsets.rst

 The interesting part of this collection is that we can hide the fieldset by clicking on the checkbox named "I'm not a customer".
 This means that by using conditionals, we can dynamically adjust the visibility of a complete form.

+Remember to make the fields in the fieldset optional.
+Otherwise if the fieldset is hidden, the form submission will fail without being able to give feedback which fields are missing.
+If you need a specific validation logic, add it to the form's ``clean()``-method.